 You have the option to visit Strasbourg for the day on Headwater’s Alsace’s Route du Vin Cycling holiday, where you’ll cycle off the beaten track through vineyards and cherry orchards, and on traffic-free riverside trails.

-You can also add a Strasbourg city break to the start or end of any Alsace holiday, including Walking the Alsace Wine Trail, which offers easy walking through vineyards and forest with views of the Black Forest and Vosges Mountains, and Contrasts of Alsace and the Vosges Walk, where your walking takes you along the world-famous Camino de Santiago and through the picturesque Vosges National Park.
+You can also add a Strasbourg city break to the start or end of any Alsace holiday, which offers easy walking through vineyards and forest with views of the Black Forest and Vosges Mountains where your walking takes you along the world-famous Camino de Santiago and through the picturesque Vosges National Park.
 You’ll pass through ancient forests and some of the region’s finest vineyards with views of hilltop châteaux with every opportunity to stop for some wine tasting.